jaminas9/DIY-Instagram/README.md

 # DIY-Instagram
-We modelled the following effects in Python:
+We made the interface and modelled the following effects in Python:
 Adjust (rotation for X degrees) [-25°,25°], Brightness,
 Contrast,